-Asset Category Dimensions Replacem ent Value Span Bridges (Span longer than 6m) Span Bridges - 27 Bridges Culvert Bridges - 20 Bridges \$ 13,821,965 Culvert Bridges (Span less than 6m) Culvert - 44 Bridges Pipe - 6 Bridges \$ 6,426,872 Totals \$ 20,248,837
+Asset Category Dimensions Replacement Value Span Bridges (Span longer than 6m) Span Bridges - 27 Bridges Culvert Bridges - 20 Bridges \$ 13,821,965 Culvert Bridges (Span less than 6m) Culvert - 44 Bridges Pipe - 6 Bridges \$ 6,426,872 Totals \$ 20,248,837

-The Span Bridge (span greater than 6m) review undertaken has highlighted that 10-15% of the components will need to be renewed over the next ten years, and in the following 10 years it should be highlighted that 25% of the network components have been identified as at end of life.
+The Span Bridge (span greater than 6m) review undertaken has highlighted that 10-15% of the components will need renewal over the next ten years, and in the following 10 years it highlights that 25% of the network components will be at end of life.

-The Culvert Bridge (span less than 6m) network whilst still requiring a condition assessment has the similarity to the Storm Water network with reviewed and consistent unit rates and lives that have been applied to the asset class for revaluation purpose.
+The Culvert Bridge (span less than 6m) network whilst still requiring a condition assessment has the similarity to the Storm Water network with reviewed and consistent unit rates and lives have been used to the asset class for revaluation purpose.

-The condition assessment process has highlighted a shortfall in maintenance that has been undertaken through the prevailing years and subsequently there are a number of components of work which have been identified.
-The type of maintenance activity that is considered critical in the lifecycle maintenance phase largely consists of: include crack repair, concrete spalling repair, bridge drainage infrastructure, vegetation clearing, bridge rail and deck maintenance.
-This figure representing these works is projected out from the audit information at approximately \$49k (2021 dollars) per year for years 1-5, and recommended to drop to \$24k (2021 dollars) for years 6-10.
+The condition assessment process has highlighted a shortfall in maintenance.
+The type of maintenance activity that is considered critical in the lifecycle maintenance phase include crack repair, concrete spalling repair, bridge drainage infrastructure, vegetation clearing, bridge rail and deck maintenance.
+The audit information recommends approximately \$49k (2021 dollars) per year for years 1-5, and to \$24k (2021 dollars) for years 6-10 in routine bridge maintenance.

-In the event that the draft Bridge Asset Management Plan is adopted by Council, the overall impact on the LTFP is highlighted below over the 10 year period:
+In the event that Council adopts the draft Bridge Asset Management Plan, the overall impact on the LTFP detailed below.
+This is of the 10-year period of the plan: